Russia-Ukraine crisis: FG postpones evacuation flight from Poland to Nigeria

 “The capacity and routes of the airlines are as follow: Max Air to Romania 560 persons, Air Peace to Poland 365 persons and Air Peace to Hungary 360 persons.

-“The first batch of evacuees are expected to arrive Nigeria on Thursday, March 3, 2022.
+“The first batch of evacuees are expected to arrive in Nigeria on Thursday, March 3, 2022.

 “Once again, we assure Nigerians that we are working round the clock to see that our citizens are brought back home safely.